Special Gift Offer

 Fast-growing container planting bursting with color for part shade

-This simple container has all the elements for a great container planting; you can see why in “No-fail container formula” below.
+This simple container has all the elements for a great container planting that uses the classic "thriller, filler, spiller" recipe.
 And vigorous growers like the sweet potato vine, elephant ear, impatiens and asparagus fern here fill up a container fast — perfect for spots you want to call attention to all season.

 But don’t put this in too much sun —‘Tricolor’ sweet potato vine’s white variegation can burn in hot midday heat, so keep it in a partly shady spot.